swimos/swimos-docs/src/_tutorials/monitor.md

 # Application Overview

-We will create a real-time streaming application to monitor a cluster of machines using OSHI, a free JNA-based (native) Operating System and Hardware Information library for Java.
-Two web agent types will be involved: one for the cluster and one for each machine in the cluster.
+We will create two applications, a server that hosts Web Agents that report on cluster performance, as well as a Client Monitoring application for each machine monitored as part of a cluster.
+The Client Monitoring application monitors the performance of its host machine using OSHI, a free JNA-based (native) Operating System and Hardware Information library for Java.
+The Client Monitoring application will periodically report its operational health by sending commands to the server.
+The server will aggregate the individual results to provide a higher level cluster status via its `ClusterAgent` while exposing the status of individual machines via their corresponding `MachineAgent`.

 # High-level Concepts